Gregivy/simpleddp/README.md

 })();
 ```

-Next thing we are going to do is subscribing to some publications.
+The next thing we are going to do is subscribing to some publications.

 ```javascript
 let userSub = server.sub("user_pub");